aws-samples/disaster-recovery-workshop/workshop/content/services/compute/lambda/_index.en.md

 ##### Backup & Restore

 It consists of maintaining a backup of your AWS Lambda functions so that you can restore them in another region in the event of a disaster.
 Keep the source code and settings of your functions under the management of a versioning tool and use tags to baseline your code versions.
-During the restore process, you can install your functions in two ways: [Manually]({{< ref "manual" >}}  "Manually") or through a [CI/CD Pipeline]({{< ref "pipeline" >}} "CI/CD Pipeline").
+During the restore process, you can install your functions in two ways: [Manually]({{< ref "manual">}}  "Manually") or through a [CI/CD Pipeline]({{< ref "pipeline" >}} "CI/CD Pipeline").

 ##### Pilot Light

 For this strategy, AWS Lambda functions that are critical to the minimal functioning of the DR region must be functional and up to date.
-In this way, consider minimally that critical AWS Lambda functions are managed via [CI/CD Pipeline] ({{< ref "pipeline" >}} "CI/CD Pipeline").
-At the time of provisioning the production facility in the event of a disaster, provision the environment also through the [CI/CD Pipelines] ({{< ref "pipeline" >}} "CI/CD Pipeline") or, at least, [< ref "manual" > manually] ({{}} "Manually").
+In this way, consider minimally that critical AWS Lambda functions are managed via [CI/CD Pipeline]({{< ref "pipeline" >}} "CI/CD Pipeline").
+At the time of provisioning the production facility in the event of a disaster, provision the environment also through the [CI/CD Pipelines]({{< ref "pipeline" >}} "CI/CD Pipeline") or, at least, [Manual]({{< ref "manual">}} "Manually").

 ##### Warm Standby & Active-Active

 In this case, you will have two functional productive environments, but with one of them running at minimum capacity.
-Maintaining both manually is unfeasible, and in this case the [CI/CD Pipeline] ({{< ref "pipeline" >}}) is the option to use.
+Maintaining both manually is unfeasible, and in this case the [CI/CD Pipeline]({{< ref "pipeline" >}}) is the option to use.

 ---